AlwaysEconomist/RFM-Customers-Model-in-Python/README.md

 # Recency, Frequency and Monetary (RFM) Analysis in Python

-Many businesses make the mistake of treating all customers alike, relying on one-size-fits-all marketing and generic outreach, only to face stagnant revenue growth.
-The truth is, customers differ widely in their value and behavior.
-RFM Analysis provides a powerful, straightforward method to identify your most valuable customers and uncover what motivates them.
-In this project, I worked on a practical, hands-on implementation of RFM Analysis using Python, empowering a business to craft targeted retention strategies and drive meaningful revenue growth.
+Many businesses stumble by treating all customers the same, leaning on generic marketing tactics and uniform messaging, yet struggle with flat revenue growth.
+The reality is, customers differ greatly in their value and behavior.
+RFM Analysis offers a clear, data-driven approach to identify your most valuable customers and decode their purchasing patterns.
+In this project, I worked on a a practical, step-by-step implementation of RFM Analysis using Python, equipping business to design targeted retention strategies and supercharge revenue growth.